ned14/status-code/Readme.md

 return it type erased from the function.
 Depending on the system call which failed, a function may therefore return any one of many system code domains.

+9. Too much `<system_error>` code written for POSIX uses `std::generic_category` when they really meant `std::system_category` because the two are interchangeable on POSIX.
+Further confusion stems from `std::error_condition` also sharing the same coding and type.
+This causes portability problems.
+This library's `generic_code` has a value type of `errc` which is a strong enum.
+This prevents implicit confusion with `posix_code`, whose value type is an `int` same as `errno` returns.
+There is no distinction between codes and conditions in this library, rather we treat `generic_code` as something special, because it represents `errc`.
+The cleanup of these ambiguities in `<system_error>` should result in users writing clearer code with fewer unintended portability problems.